Oreire/docker-compose/README.md

 # docker-compose
 ## Web Application Deployment Using Docker-Compose

+Overview:
+Designed and implemented a containerized architecture for a multi‑service web application using Docker Compose.
+Automated service orchestration streamlined local development and testing, enabling rapid environment setup and consistent application behavior across teams.
+This project demonstrates modern DevOps practices by reducing configuration drift, improving developer productivity, and laying the foundation for scalable containerized deployments.
 ## Step-by-step implementation:
 -   Created an Amazon Linux EC2 Machine with appropriate ssh key and SGs
 -   Installed git using the command: sudo yum install git -y